-Boat Maintenance Tips to keep your boat clean and sparkly.
+Boat maintenance tips to keep your vessel clean

-# Wash your boat regularly.
-And if you boat in saltwater, rinse your boat thoroughly with fresh water after each outing, particularly if you navigate in saltwater, to eliminate salt residue.
+- Wash your boat regularly.
+Ensure to rinse your vessel with fresh water after each outing, particularly if you navigate in saltwater, to eliminate salt residue.

-- Use soaps and cleaners made just for boats to protect your boat’s finish.
+- Use soaps and cleaners made just for boats to protect your vessels finish.

-# Change your boat’s oil regularly.
-Four-stroke outboards, inboards and stern drive boats require regular oil changes.
-The frequency will vary by model, but a good rule of thumb is to change the oil every 100 hours of operation or at least once a year.
+- Regularly change the oil: Four-stroke outboards, inboards, and stern drive boats require routine oil changes.
+The frequency may vary depending on the model, but a general guideline is to change the oil every 100 hours of operation or at least once a year.